What Is Product-Led Growth? A Practical Guide for SaaS Teams

 Feature Adoption Rate

 The percentage of users engaging with key features.
-If users sign up but never use the features that demonstrate value, your onboarding has a gap.
+If users sign up but never use the features that demonstrate value, there's a problem to solve.
 Tracking which features correlate with retention helps you design better onboarding flows.

 For guidance on setting up a tracking plan for these metrics, our product analytics tracking plan guide walks through the process step by step.